altbdoor/jekyll.exe/README.md

 jekyll.exe
 ==========

+⚠ _Last builds are available in https://github.com/altbdoor/jekyll-exe-2, built with GitHub Actions.
+This repository will no longer be maintained._

 Original README from [@nilliams](https://github.com/nilliams/jekyll.exe).

 > This is an effort to maintain small, portable Windows builds of [Jekyll](http://jekyllrb.com), built with [OCRA](http://ocra.rubyforge.org).